- Silver Explorer

 - Price from

-Summary : Discover the Arctic's harsh and beautiful terrain, forbidding remoteness and indigenous flora and fauna which have awakened travellers’ sense of wonder.
-With a veteran expedition team including naturalists. a historian and marine biologist to accompany and guide you, every day will bring a new adventure.
+Summary : Discover the Arctic's wild and beautiful terrain, vast remoteness and indigenous flora and fauna which have awakened travellers’ sense of wonder.
+With an outstanding expedition team to accompany and guide you, every day will bring a new adventure.
 Cruise amidst pristine landscapes of glaciers and icebergs.
 Explore deep fjords lined with rugged mountains.
 Search for polar bear, walrus, reindeer, Arctic fox, and bearded seals.
-Watch for whales including Minke and beluga and explore ruins of long-defunct whaling operations.
+Watch for whales including minke and beluga and explore ruins of long-defunct whaling operations.
 Trek along the tundra, cruise by zodiac and observe birds such as eiders, terns, skuas, sandpipers, auks and puffins among the cliffs on this Arctic trip of a lifetime.

 Activities : Birding, Culture, Hiking

 Just-Released Offer $500 shipboard credit PLUS suite upgrade.

 Embark the vessel, meet the Expedition Team and receive a Zodiac briefing.
 Attend a special Welcome Aboard cocktail party in the evening.

 Meet some of your fellow explorers as you become acquainted with amenities found onboard such as spa treatments, the Fitness Center and exquisite dining experiences.
 Gather in the theater to hear fascinating tales of adventure and to learn about the region’s endemic wildlife and remarkable nature.
 Knowledgeable staff are experts in a variety of scientific fields.